quic/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_OBJECT_STATE – if the VCPU object is not in OBJECT_STATE_INIT state.

 ERROR_ARGUMENT_INVALID – a value passed in an argument was invalid.
-This could be due to an invalid VCPU or option flags.
+This could be due to an invalid VCPU or option flag.

 Also see: [Capability Errors](#capability-errors)